AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 - If the host body is successfully possessed by another creature
 - If the container is destroyed
 - If the body ceases to be a humanoid
-- If you take the Magic Action to end the spell
+- If you take the Magic action to end the spell
 - If the spell ends for any reason

 Meanwhile, the possessed creature's soul can perceive from the container using its own senses, but it can't move or take actions at all.
 If the host body is dead when the spell ends, they die.
 If your body is dead when the spell ends, you die.
 When the spell ends, the container is destroyed.